 A central part of building the commitment to Strategy and Stakeholder Management is to carefully manage the client’s expectations about what is and what is not going to happen in solving the problem (Maister, D. H., Galford, R., & Green, C, 2021).
 When down well, this can build great trust by demonstrating that the advisor is knowledgeable about solving problems of this kind, and can anticipate in advance where the pitfalls and contingencies lie.

-We must ensure that our clients gain a clear understanding of what they can and cannot reasonably expect from us, and of what both they and we must do.
+We must ensure that our clients understand what they can and cannot reasonably expect from us and what they and we must do.
 Expectations (on both sides) should be identified and understood up front.

 Ancona, D. G. (2004).
 Managing for the Future: Organizational Behavior and Processes (4th edition ed.).
 South-Western College Pub.